goinfinite/ez/README.md

 5. Run the VM.
 The first boot will allow you to set up a root password.
 Keep the keyboard to US layout to avoid issues.
 After the first reboot, login with the password you set.

-6. Add your public SSH key to "/root/.ssh/authorized_keys" file.
-I would recommend uploading your .pub to a Pastebin or similar service and then using curl to download it to the VM as curl is installed by default.
+6. Add your public SSH key to `/root/.ssh/authorized_keys` file.
+I would recommend uploading your .pub to a Pastebin, File.io or similar service and then using curl to download it to the VM as curl is installed by default.

 Note: If you use Pastebin, make sure you're downloading the raw file and not the HTML page.